The Distribution Function of the Longest Path Length in Constant Treewidth DAGs with Random Edge Length: Integrals that Give

 In the tree decomposition, we call $B_0\in {\cal B}$ the {\em root} of ${\cal T}(G)$.
 Let $\Ch(i)$ be the index set of the children of bag $B_i\in {\cal B}$ in ${\cal T}(G)$.
 Let $\Sub(i)$ be the index set of bags in the subtree of ${\cal T}(G)$ rooted at $B_i$.

 We may expect an efficient algorithm if $G$ has small treewidth.
-Small treewidth allow us in the brute-force manner to process a bag.
-Then, if we can properly process the leaves first and then ``glue'' the subtrees together, we expect that our algorithm run efficiently.

-We use the following {\em binary tree decomposition} for bounding the running time of our algorithm.
-It is well known that we can obtain a binary tree decomposition from a tree decomposition. \begin{proposition} {\rm (Lemma 13.1.3 of \cite{Kloks1994})}~ Given a tree decomposition ${\cal T}(G)$ of $G$ of width at most $k$, it is possible to transform ${\cal T}(G)$ in time $O(n)$ into a binary tree decomposition ${\cal T}'(G)$ of $G$ of width $k$ and with at most $4n$ bags, where for each bag $B_i$ in ${\cal T}'(G)$ we have $|\Ch(i)|\le 2$. \end{proposition} Throughout this paper, we assume that $G$ has $n$ vertices and that the treewidth of $G$ is bounded by a constant $k$.
-We assume that the number $b$ of bags is at most $O(n)$, and that the number of the children of a bag is at most two.
-In the following, we set $\Ch(i)=\{r,\ell\}$ when $|\Ch(i)|=2$.
+Small treewidth allows us to process a bag in a brute-force manner.
+Therefore, if we can efficiently process the leaves first and then merge the subtrees, we have an efficient algorithm.
+We use the following {\em binary tree decomposition} for bounding the running time of our algorithm. \begin{proposition}[Lemma 13.1.3 of \cite{Kloks1994}] Given a tree decomposition ${\cal T}(G)$ of $G$ of width at most $k$, it is possible to transform ${\cal T}(G)$ in time $O(n)$ into a binary tree decomposition ${\cal T}'(G)$ of $G$ of width $k$ and with at most $4n$ bags, where we have $|\Ch(i)|\le 2$ for any bag $B_i$ in ${\cal T}'(G)$. \end{proposition} Throughout this paper, we assume that $G$ has $n$ vertices and that the treewidth of $G$ is bounded by a constant $k$.
+We assume that the number $b$ of bags is at most $4n$, and that the number of the children of a bag is at most two.
+In the following, we set $\Ch(i)=\{\ell,r\}$ when $|\Ch(i)|=2$.